sutt/lime/readme.md

 ```
 lime agg
   <input_glob>            # glob pattern for input json files
-  [-v <verbose_int>]      # verbose level
+  [-v <verbose_int>]      # verbose level (prints extra info to stderr)
+  [--md]                  # output optimized for disply in file
+  [--terminal]            # output optimized for disply in terminal
+  [--no-format]           # no justification or formatting applied to tables
   [--completions]         # table of formatted completions
   [--discrepancies]       # rows that have diff in grading
   [--discrepancies-full]  # rows that have diff in grading with respective completions
 ```

-Generated summary tables of aggregation and comparison for all all output-*.json files found in the supplied input directory.
+**Basic:** Generated summary tables of aggregation and comparison for all all output-*.json files found in the supplied input directory.
 Outputs this data as markdown format (from pandas) to stdout.
 Redirect stdout to a file to save the output, e.g. `lime agg ./data/outputs/ > ./data/outputs/agg-1.md`.

+**Formatting / Style:** Should auto-detect if the output is going to a terminal or a file and format appropriately, but you can also manually specify this with the `--md` or `--terminal` flags.
+When piping into `less` use the `--terminal` flag to get the best formatting.
+Add the `--no-format` flag to always get the full output without formatting.

+**Filtering with Globs:** We can use globs to filter the input files, e.g. `lime agg ./aggfiles/*gpt-3.5*` to aggregate all output files that inclue this string in the word.

+**Report Types:** By default, the output is a summary of the model runs, but you can also specify to output the `--completions`, `--discrepancies`, or `--discrepancies-full` reports as args here.

 ##### Grade (or re-grade) the output of a model run - `lime grade <output> [args]`: